SumoLogic/sumologic-documentation/docs/dashboards-new/panels/table-charts.md

     **Metrics query:**

     Click the left-most dropdown option and select **Metrics**.
-You should be familiar with the basics of creating [metrics queries and alerts] (../../../Metrics/Metric-Queries-and-Alerts.md "Metric Queries and Alerts") to ensure successful results.
+You should be familiar with the basics of creating [metrics queries and alerts](/docs/metrics/metric-queries-alerts) to ensure successful results.
 By default, the query builder is set to **Logs**.

     ![Metrics selection for query builder.png](/img/dashboards-new/create-dashboard-new/Add-log-query.png)

-    To create a metrics query utilize the [Metrics Query Builder] (../../../Metrics/Metric-Queries-and-Alerts/00Metrics_Explorer.md "Metric Query Builder").
+    To create a metrics query utilize the [Metrics Query Builder](/docs/metrics/metric-queries-alerts).

 1. Once the query runs you will need to flip the chart type to **Table**.